Vederlagspolitik

 Evaluation of the extent of fulfilment of the above made by the board of directors must be based on the facts and data in relevant published audited report(s), other announcements published by the Company and facts and data announced in statutory statements such as corporate governance reports, etc. available on the Company’s website.

-The maximum value of a bonus allocation according to the bonus scheme is 20% of the fixed annual basic fee.
+The maximum value of a bonus allocation according to the bonus scheme is 20% of the fixed annual basic fee, and it should be noted that no incentive-based remuneration has been awarded on the basis of the financial year results, given that the KPIs were only partially achieved.

 4.2.2 Share-based remuneration